grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 A full minute passed.

 "But what Cassandra?
-I need to know what is happening!"
+I need to know what's happening!"

 Cassandra sighed.
 "I can hear them now.
 The _Grackle_ is still after us.
 It is definitely not sinking.
 As far as I can tell, it isn't even damaged."

 Percy spat and lit a cheroot.
 "It sounded so good.
-I thought we'd at least have taken a bit of wind out of their sails."
-This, mostly to herself.
+I thought we'd at least have taken a bit of wind out of their sails," this, mostly to herself.

 [//]: # (### Another torpedo fired at the prospect; hits derelict)